cgspeck/docker-terrasync/README.md

 The script itself is cloned directly from the [Flightgear](https://sourceforge.net/p/flightgear/flightgear/ci/next/tree/scripts/python/) repository and is licensed under the GNU GPLv2.

-You can read about the scrypt on its wiki [here](http://wiki.flightgear.org/TerraSync).
+You can read about the script on its wiki [here](http://wiki.flightgear.org/TerraSync).

 ## Usage